mik4el/gadget-board/README.md

 * Add a test by following e.g. https://angular.io/docs/ts/latest/guide/testing.html and then import the spec-file in `unit-tests.html`

 ## Backing up
 A deployed environment can be backed up by your hosting provider, e.g. DigitalOcean.
 Since this is a very stateless deployment you can also make a scripted backup of your database and make it possible to easily restore the database from a backup.
-This will save some on hosting costs and make for a cleaner more controllable solution.
+This will save some on hosting costs and make for a more self-contained and hosting provider agnostic solution.

 ## Limitations
 * Stack not optimized for performance